sugimotot/btsdoc-portal/developers/apis/api_restrictions.md

 #### Needs the following FC library PRs to work

-Add access to HTTP request headers in websocket_connection bitshares/bitshares-fc#1
+- Add access to HTTP request headers in websocket_connection: [bitshares/bitshares-fc#1](https://github.com/bitshares/bitshares-fc/pull/1)

-Replace the call to get_api_by_name bitshares/bitshares-fc#2
+- Replace the call to get_api_by_name: [bitshares/bitshares-fc#2](https://github.com/bitshares/bitshares-fc/pull/2)

 It also preserve: